ritwik-jha/dynamic-os-by-name/README.md

 ## Theory

 Ansible is a declarative language.
-We tell ansible what we want to do and ansible figures own it's own how to do it.
+We tell ansible what we want to do and ansible figures on it's own how to do it.
 For this ansible goes to the managed node and explores the node.
 It retrieves all the data regarding the node and based on this data it takes appropriate steps.
 This collection of data is called facts.
 The first step when any playbook is run is facts collection.

 We use these facts for automating the configuration process without using *when* keyword.